davideberly/GeometricTools/README.md

   in D3D11CreateDevice, both tagged as Poco::NotFoundException.
 If you continue execution after these exceptions, the applications perform correctly.
 If you then click the application Close icon, another Poco::NotFoundException is generated.
 You can continue execution after this exception.
-I have filed a report with NVIDIA, providing a minimal-code reproduction.
-I recently posted the workaround (listed below) and asked for status on the exception.
+I filed a report with NVIDIA on 7 March 2023, providing a minimal-code reproduction.
+I also posted a workaround, listed below, and asked for status on the exception.
+The only response regarding status was posted on 14 June 2023 indicating that "... there are people working on this, trying to find a fix."
+The exceptions still occur through driver version 546.01 released on 31 October 2023.
-  No response in that forum thread, so I suspect this is low priority for NVIDIA.

-  NOTE: Versions 531.29, 531.41, 531.61, 531.68, 531.79, 532.03, 535.98,
-  536.40, 536.99, 537.13, 537.34, and 537.42 of the driver were released and have the same
-  problem.
-The NVIDIA Studio drivers do not generate these exceptions.

-  WORKAROUND: This assumes you have checked the box in MSVS Exception Settings window that says "<All C++ Exceptions not in this list>".
+  WORKAROUND: This assumes you have checked the box in the MSVS Exception Settings window that says "<All C++ Exceptions not in this list>".
 If you do not have this checked, set a breakpoint at a line of code before the call to D3D11CreateDevice and run to the breakpoint.
 Then check the aforementioned box.
 Continue the execution and an exception dialog is launched when the call is made to D3D11CreateDevice.
 That dialog has a box checked "Break when this exception type is thrown".
 Uncheck the box.
 You will see a new item in the Exception Settings window under the "C++ Exceptions" that says "Poco::NotFoundException".
 It is unchecked, which means the debugger will not stop execution for that particular exception.
-NOTE: This information is stored in the *.user files.
-  If you delete such a file, you lose the exception settings, which means going through the aforementioned process again.
+This information is stored in the *.user files.
+If you delete the *.user file, you lose the exception settings, which reapplying the workaround steps.

 * On shutting down the DX11 graphics in application, Intel(R) Iris(R) Xe Graphics
   driver version 31.0.101.4146 throws two C++ exceptions (in igc64.dll).
 The first is